hsivan/fosi/README.md

     if i % 100 == 0:
         print("loss:", loss)

-assert jnp.allclose(params['linear']['w'], target_params), 'Optimization should retrieve the target params used to generate the data.'
+assert jnp.allclose(params[0][0], target_params), 'Optimization should retrieve the target params used to generate the data.'
 ```

 ### PyTorch